goatns90/yeawan2.github.io/content/authors/admin/_index.md

   - name: Researcher

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on developing practical solutions for sampling, removing, and sensing airborne pollutants.
+bio: My research has focused on developing practical solutions to mitigate airborne pollutants including VOCs, SOx, NOx, and particulate matter.
+Recently I am extending my research area for sustainable development.

 # Interests to show in About widget
 interests:
-  - Aerosol control
+  - Particle dynamics
-  - Airborne pathogen inactivation
+  - Pathogen inactivation & diagnostics
-  - Rapid diagnostics
+  - Bioinspired design
-  - Electrohydrodynamics
+  - Micro/Nano fabrication
-  - Fluid mechanics
+  - Electro-magneto-hydrodynamics

 # Education to show in About widget
 education: